 (Photo: Hominy Grill Nasty Biscuit / Fig and the Wasp)

-Hominy Grill – A popular and relaxed spot for brunch featuring lowcountry favorites such as the ‘Big Nasty Biscuit’ in the above image.
+Hominy Grill – A popular and relaxed spot for a New Year’s Day brunch in Charleston, featuring lowcountry favorites such as the ‘Big Nasty Biscuit’ in the above image.
 207 Rutledge Ave.

 (Photo: Poogan’s Porch)

 Poogan’s Porch – From perfectly flakey biscuits to the most amazing pimento cheese fritters, the food at Poogan’s Porch will be sure to satisfy any pallet.
 72 Queen St.

 ACME Lowcountry Kitchen – Rustic and Cozy restaurant a block from the beach.
 With over four styles of shrimp and grits, ACME will be your new favorite spot.
 31 J.C.
 Long Blvd.